 So regardless of how you choose to spend it, good luck in your quest to find a luxury break to compliment your wedding day.
 May you enjoy every moment of it.

-Rio Lounge can transform your venue with wedding decoration hire and furniture to match the theme of your choice.
+Rio Lounge can transform your venue with wedding decoration hire and wedding furniture hire to match the theme of your choice.
 Our white chairs are perfect for historical venues or a historical themed event with their 18th century French style.
 We also have Chandeliers to match for a classy, vintage look.
+Get in touch with us to find out more!